An0n151/gyrOS/README.md

 • gyrOS offers Windows based modifications optimized & designed for gamers, creators and developers.

 # What is the goal?
-• We strive to improve performance and lower input latency while being compatible with most applications and games.
+• We strive to improve performance and lower input latency while being compatible with most applications and games. <br>
+• We are trying to keep the operating system as clean as possible and easy for everyone to understand.

 # What versions are available?
-• There are two versions available, one focusing on compatibility and the other focusing on performance.
-We also provide a build which includes security updates and supports FACEIT and ESEA.
-Our newest addition is gyrOS 11, based on Windows 11 builds.
+• There are two versions available, one focusing on compatibility (22H2) and the other focusing on performance (1909). <br>
+• We also provide a build which includes security updates and supports FACEIT and ESEA. <br>
+• Our newest addition is gyrOS 11, based on Windows 11. <br>

 # About gyrOS